VikParuchuri/marker/README.md

 # Marker

 Marker converts PDF, EPUB, and MOBI to Markdown.
-It is up to 10x faster than nougat, works across many types of documents, and minimizes hallucinations.
-It runs on GPU or CPU, with configurable parallelism.
+It is up to 10x faster than nougat, works across many types of documents, and minimizes the risk of hallucinations significantly.

 Features: